-Emmeline Hardisty – Writer, producer & presenter
+Emmeline Hardisty – Director, writer & presenter

 From a young age, Emmeline's admiration for wildlife quickly developed into an interest for the environmental sciences and subsequently a drive to protect and communicate wildlife importance.
 Emmeline has had several years’ experience as a wildlife presenter, film-maker and vlogger for various conservation organisations, including the Cornwall Wildlife Trust, Rivers Trust and the Westcountry Rivers Trust.
 In 2021, Emmeline founded and began a wildlife vlogging Nature Trail series with the Cornwall Wildlife Trust (regularly featured on BBC Radio Cornwall), revolved around filming the various fauna and flora found at Cornwall Wildlife Trust reserves and communicating their importance to the public.
 As well as wildlife presenting, Emmeline is a qualified wildlife biologist with a first class honours degree in Applied Zoology and research Master’s degree in Marine Biology.

 Emmeline’s unique creative focus combines science with history, ancient culture and storytelling to captivate an understanding of wild spaces at a deeper and more personal level.
 Her instinctive connection with the natural world and ability to easily connect and build partnerships with others enables Emmeline to explore and understand the root of environmental issues, helping the voices of others from all backgrounds with an appreciation for nature, or involved in the prevention of environmental destruction, to be noticed, heard and understood.
-It is these skills, combined with her detailed scientific background, that make Emmeline a great producer and presenter for any wildlife film project.
+It is these skills, combined with her detailed scientific background, that make Emmeline a great director and presenter for any wildlife film project.

 As a representative ambassador for the Rivers Trust and River Talk wildlife vlogger and film-maker for the Westcountry Rivers Trust, Emmeline became inspired by the sheer diversity and ecological importance of river habitats, all of which she often feels are overlooked.
 This led Emmeline to come up with the idea for Veins of the Earth, with the hope that this feature film will help others to develop a deeper understanding of river importance and want to do their part in protecting the waterways that flow through our landscapes.

-Gillian Burke - Associate producer
+Gillian Burke - Producer